MarcosShiuuri/log-sys/readme.txt

-LPM - Login and Project Management
+Login and registration system using Python Flask, HTML5 and CSS3